Space Cases

-Space Cases is a peer-run company.
-Our Peer Support Specialists not only have education and training, we have personal, lived experience of mental health challenges and neurodivergence.
-Even if we don't know your exact set of life circumstances, we do know what it's like to feel like you're completely alone in it.
+Being "peer run" means that our peer support specialists have personal, lived experience of mental health challenges and neurodivergence.
+So, even if we don't know your exact set of life circumstances, we do know what it's like to feel like you're completely alone in it.
+We've been there.

 You're not alone.
 We're here with you.
+Learn more.

 Many times, people - and especially young people - with ADHD are considered "space cases," lazy, rude, or difficult because ADHD brains are not built for how the world operates.
 As we learn to understand and accept how our neurodiverse brains work, we often uncover new ways to operate and succeed day to day.